salman15/assignment/README.md

     - first name, last name, email and password.
     - Alle fields required and validated.
     - Password validation that checks casing.
-- The app should be able to peform api calls to postman-echo's API.
+- The app should be able to perform api calls to postman-echo's API.
-- Use of latets version of React.
+- Use of latest version of React.
 - Use of Hooks.
-- mordern JavaScript syntax.
+- modern JavaScript syntax.
 - Proper component logic and behavior.
 - Support for modern browsers with ES6 or newer.

-The application will be tested on correctness, code quality, testing, UX, documentation, techincal choices.
+The application will be tested on correctness, code quality, testing, UX, documentation, technical choices.